The Best Experiences in Wallis and Futuna for Couples

 The beauty of Wallis and Futuna's top natural attraction is that you often get this beauty all to yourselves.
 Lake Lalolalo, or Lac Lalolalo, is a perfectly circular crater lake that offers an effortlessly romantic backdrop.

 The sulphurous depths harbour endemic blind eels that have adapted to this unique freshwater environment over millennia.
-Surrounding the lake, pristine virgin rainforest creates a natural amphitheatre, while massive fruit bats soar overhead during twilight hours.
+Surrounding the lake, pristine virgin rainforest creates a natural amphitheatre, while bright white tropicbirds soar around the lake during the day and massive fruit bats soar overhead at twilight.

 The mystical atmosphere and stunning circular formation create an incredibly romantic and memorable setting for couples seeking something truly special.